QTM 306Jesus Died for my Sins Once! Why does communion forgive my sins?

 The Wedding Analogy [I]: A couple does not celebrate their anniversary to become married again.
 They celebrate it because they are married.
 The repetition of the dinner does not undermine the finality of the wedding; it honors it.

-The Logic [I]: Repetition here is a function of proclamation, not insufficiency.
+The logic [I]: Repetition here is a function of proclamation, not insufficiency.
 You do not stop telling a story because the story is complete; you keep announcing it because it is complete.

-4.1 The Proclamation Protocol
+4.1 Proclamation

 (1 Corinthians 11:26, NIV [E])